Owen Tudor Boyd

-Education and pre-war
+Education and pre-war career

 Born in Marylebone, Boyd was educated at the Royal Military College, Sandhurst.
 On 20 January 1909, he was commissioned on the 'unattached list for the Indian Army' and attached to a British Army regiment in India before being appointed to the Indian Army in March 1910.
 Boyd was posted to the Indian Army's 5th Cavalry.
 He was promoted Lieutenant on 20 April 1911.

 First World War

-He was promoted temporary Captain, Indian Army, to date from the 1 September 1915 in the London Gazette of 28 July 1916.
+Boyd was promoted temporary Captain, Indian Army, to date from the 1 September 1915 in the London Gazette of 28 July 1916.

-From 25 April 1916, Boyd saw service in the First World War as a flying officer with the Royal Flying Corps.
+From 25 April 1916, ge saw service in the First World War as a flying officer with the Royal Flying Corps.
 Later in 1916, he was a pilot on the Western Front with No. 27 Squadron; on 9 July, he was promoted to flight commander.
 He was awarded the Military Cross in the London Gazette of 18 August 1916.

 Boyd stayed on the Western Front and continued to earn promotion.
 On 26 October, he was made officer commanding of a squadron and on 19 January 1917, took command of No. 66 Squadron.

 In June 1917, he was moved to a staff appointment and on 2 December, he was made a staff officer, 2nd Class, RFC (captain – graded as brigade major).

 By 7 July 1918, Boyd was in Mesopotamia as officer commanding No. 72 Squadron.

-Interwar years
+Inter-war years

 From 18 January 1919, Boyd was an officer commanding and a staff officer (acting lieutenant colonel).
 On 1 August, he was awarded a permanent commission as a major.
 By 21 January 1920, he was a staff officer with the Mesopotamian Wing Headquarters.
 He was also involved as a staff officer with the Directorate of Operations and Intelligence.

 On 23 October 1922, Boyd was once again commanding a squadron, this time No. 24 Squadron.

 On 26 February 1923, he was made the Commandant of the School of Army Co-operation.
 Starting 21 January 1926, he attended the Army Staff College, Camberley.
 By 21 January 1928, he was on the directing staff of the college.

 On 4 January 1930, Boyd became the deputy director of staff duties.

 On 7 August 1931, Boyd was the officer commanding, RAF Aden.
 By 16 April 1934, he was Secretary of State for Air for the Headquarters Fighting Area.
 By 24 October 1935, he was air officer commanding, Central Area.

 On 1 May 1936, Boyd was promoted to air commodore of No. 1 Group RAF.
 He was appointed director of personal services at the Air Ministry in December 1936.